samuel-carleial/samuel-carleial.github.io/_pages/03_information.md

 <a style="font-size:15px" href="https://datascience.ch/">Swiss Data Science Center (SDSC) |</a>
 <a style="font-size:15px" href="https://www.eawag.ch/en/">Swiss Federal Institute of Aquatic Science and Technology (EWAG) |</a>

+## Interesting articles
+<a style="font-size:15px" href="https://nadia.xyz/independent-research">Independent research |</a>
+<a style="font-size:15px" href="https://tinyurl.com/y33892vb">A step-by-step guide to landing your next job in science |</a>
+<a style="font-size:15px" href="https://tinyurl.com/mrx2zetu">‘Can you work with less-qualified people?’ and 19 other curveball questions to navigate at industry interviews |</a>

 ## Non-Profits & Co
 <a style="font-size:15px" href="https://www.amnesty.org/en/">amnesty international |</a>
 <a style="font-size:15px" href="https://www.biovision.ch/en">biovision |</a>